SF-WDI-LABS/trees/README.md

 ### Balanced Binary Search Trees

-Balanced Binary Search Trees (balanced BSTs) are trees, binary trees, binary search trees, and balanced trees.
+Balanced Binary Search Trees (balanced BSTs) are very common in interviews because they store data in a sorted order and because they offer `O(log(n))` runtime for some operations.
+Balanced binary search trees are trees, binary trees, binary search trees, and balanced trees.
+We'll break down those new terms.

 #### Binary Trees